 At a Glance

-- Tasks: Join us as a Manufacturing Engineer, balancing office and shop floor tasks daily.
+- Tasks: Join us as a Manufacturing Engineer, balancing office work and shop floor tasks.

 - Company: Be part of a dynamic team in Larne, Belfast, focused on innovative manufacturing solutions.

-- Benefits: Enjoy a flexible 4-day work week with competitive pay and potential for contract extension.
+- Benefits: Enjoy a 4-day work week with flexible hours and competitive pay.

-- Why this job: This role offers diverse challenges and the chance to collaborate across multiple teams.
+- Why this job: This role offers diverse daily challenges and collaboration across multiple teams.

 - Qualifications: You need a degree in Engineering and at least 2 years of relevant experience.